 What is Unified Patent Court (UPC)?

 The Unified Patent Court (UPC) aims to coalesce the different patent litigation systems functioning across Europe into a single unified court that will oversee all the patent disputes for all the Member states willing to be a part of the UPC system.
-UPC embodies a single court that will sanction decisions on infringement and validity of the European patent.
-Under the current system, the European Patent Office (EPO) grants separate patents for the European nations.
+UPC embodies a single court that will sanction decisions on the infringement and validity of the European patent.
+Under the current system, the European Patent Office (EPO) grants separate patents to European nations.
 To assert a patent, individual contentions need to be filed for each member nation.
 Hence, asserting a patent or seeking revocation of a European patent in every partner nation is burdensome and not cost-effective.
 Owing to this, inventors choose to enforce patents in selective nations- making patent enforcement concentrated.

 The newly introduced Unified Patent Court (UPC) regime makes it possible to launch a collective infringement campaign that will cover all the member states of the UPC system.
-All the patents filed with the European Patent Office (as EP patents) and as Unitary Patent are covered by UPC.
+All the patents filed with the European Patent Office (as EP patents) and as Unitary Patents are covered by UPC.
 Unitary Patents allow the patentee to obtain patent protection and rights in up to 25 European Union Member States by submitting a single application to the European Patent Office.
 With this, the UPC eradicates parallel disputes concerning the same patent rights in EU member states.
 The UPC rulings will be enforceable across all participating member states.